lucky89144/XerXes/README.md

 # XerXes

+**Note: This repository is for archival/preservation purposes only.
+The original source code was created by another author and is being preserved here.**

 XerXeS is a DoS tool to automate DoS attacks.
 Launch multiple attacks against several target sites without necessarily requiring a botnet.

 ## Source Reference